DVApp/DoctorsApp/README.md

   git clone "projet git path"

 ## To run applicatopn
- 1.go to your project and run npm install and bower install;
+ 1.go to your project and run npm install and bower install <br/>
  2.grunt serve(ruinning application)